Microsoft Q2 earnings edge higher on Office and cloud services growth

 Crocodile and lizard bots peep at their scaly peers for BBC show

 Microsoft reported financials for its fiscal second quarter today, posting earnings of $0.83 per share on $26.1 billion in revenue.
-While slightly higher than expected, its financials were met with a tempered reaction from investors.
+Growth was led by its Office and cloud segments, which the company is betting on to fuel future growth.

 Microsoft’s results compared with Wall Street’s forecast of $0.79 per share on revenue of $25.3 billion for the quarter.
 They were also slightly higher than the year-ago quarter, when Microsoft reported earnings of $0.78 per share on revenue of $25.7 billion.